89luca89/distrobox/README.md

 All the props goes to them as they had the great idea to implement this stuff.

-## What it does not

-It **doesn NOT want** to be a replacement for the full toolbox tool, it's not battle tested (yet) And it probably doesn't cover some of the cornercases I've not encountered yet :-)

 # Aims

 This project aims to bring `toolbox` to any distro supporting podman.
 It has been written in posix sh to be as portable as possible and not have problems with glibc compatibility or versions.

-It also is a bit faster to enter the toolbox, which adds up if you use the toolbox as your default environment for your terminal:
+It also is a bit faster to enter the container, which adds up if you use the it as your default environment for your terminal:

 These are some simple results of `toolbox enter` on the same container on my weak laptop: